dashpay/docs/docs/user/masternodes/understanding.rst

 decentralization to ensure that no single person controls a significant fraction of the masternodes.
-However, to avoid bloating the network with unnecessary masternodes or encouraging reckless operators, there is one condition that needs to be fulfilled: proof of ownership of 1000 Dash.
+However, to avoid bloating the network with unnecessary masternodes or encouraging reckless operators, there is one condition that needs to be fulfilled: proof of ownership of DASH collateral.
 The coins don't need to be in the masternode, but they need to be kept in a certain way that is transparent to the entire network.
 If the owner moves or spends those coins, the masternode stops working and payment